phcompeau/biological_modeling_course/_pages/chemotaxis/home_adaptation.md

 In the previous lesson, we explored the signal transduction pathway by which *E. coli* can change its tumbling frequency in response to a change in the concentration of an attractant.
 But the reality of cellular environments is that the concentration of a substance in these environments can vary across several orders of magnitude.
 The cell therefore needs to detect not *absolute* concentrations of a substance but rather *relative* changes so that it can move in the direction of an attractant (or away from a repellent).

-For example, consider two bacterial cells, both of which are in well-mixed environments with fixed glucose concentrations.
+**STOP:** Consider two bacterial cells, both of which are in well-mixed environments with fixed glucose concentrations.
 The first cell's environment has a glucose concentration of *x*, and the second cell's environment has a glucose concentration of 0.1*x*.
-Should the tumbling frequency of the second cell be lower?
+Should the default tumbling frequency of the two cells be the same?
 What if we drop a sugar cube into both environments?
-Shouldn't both cells be able to respond in the same way in response to this attractant?
+Should the two cells respond in the same way or in different ways in response to the attractant?
+{: .notice--primary}

-The ability of *E. coli* to react to relative changes in its environment is not  present in our current model of chemotaxis.
+The ability of *E. coli* to react to *relative* changes in its environment is not  present in our current model of chemotaxis.
 According to our current model, if a cell is in an environment with high background concentration of an attractant, then the cell will detect a signal and lower its tumbling frequency.
 If the concentration continues to increase, then it may not be able to lower this frequency any further.

 *E. coli* detects relative changes in its concentration via **adaptation** to the signal concentration.
 If the concentration of attractant remains constant for a period of time, then regardless of the absolute value of the concentration, the cell returns to the same background tumbling frequency.
 In other words, *E. coli* demonstrates *robustness* to the background concentration of attractant in maintaining its  default tumbling behavior.